CenterForOpenScience/waterbutler/docs/api.rst

 ::

     Method:        DELETE
-    Query Params:  <none>
+    Query Params:  ?confirm_delete=1 //required for root folder delete only
     Success:       204 No Content

 To delete a file or folder send a DELETE request to the delete link.
 Nothing will be returned in the response body.
+As a precaution against inadvertantly deleting the root folder, the query parameter confirm_delete must be set to 1 for root folder deletes.
+In adition, a root folder delete does not actually delete the root folder.
+Instead it deletes all contents of the folder, but not the folder itself.